Woodbury public safety campus costs rise as city as voters to approve new sales tax to fund it

 Inflation and rising construction costs have driven the cost estimates up, said city spokesman Jason Egerstrom.
 The higher cost means the city will likely need to turn to property taxes for at least a portion of the project, even if voters this fall approve a local sales tax that's being pitched as the main funding vehicle for the renovations and expansion.

 Woodbury was one of 26 cities authorized by the Legislature last year to adopt a local sales tax, and has authority to raise $50 million.
-With voter approval, the city will add the 0.5% percent tax to receipts starting next spring.
-The tax amounts to a nickel for every $10 of spending on taxable items.
+With voter approval, the city will add the 0.5% tax to receipts starting next spring.
+The tax amounts to a nickel for every $10 spent on taxable items.
 Woodbury's current sales tax rate is 8.38%.

 "We're appreciative of our state Legislature giving us the opportunity to do this," said Woodbury Mayor Anne Burt.
 The mayor and City Council members can't advocate for or against the tax, but the city has been sending out information about it to help voters understand how it could work.

-A University of Minnesota study found that more than half of the money raised from a local sales tax would come from visitors, or about 53% of sales.
+A University of Minnesota study found that 53% of the money raised from a local sales tax would come from visitors.
 A half-cent sales tax in 2021 would have raised about $4.9 million, the study found.
 The study also considered the effect of a sales tax on purchases, and found that it had a negligible effect in 11 Minnesota cities that enacted a local sales tax between 1999 and 2006.

 The sales tax would also generate the needed $50 million more quickly at about 13 years, the city said.
 A property tax increase would need 20 years to raise the $50 million.

 Woodbury Police Chief Jason Posel said the expansion is needed.
 The public safety building was built in 1975 and twice expanded, but Woodbury has grown quickly and is now the largest suburb in the east metro and the eighth-largest city in the state, with more than 80,000 people.
-The city's busy retail district along I-94 gets used by a lot of visitors as well, placing more pressure on police, fire, and EMS services, he said.
+The city's busy retail district along I-94 is used by a lot of visitors, placing more pressure on police, fire and EMS services, he said.